stac-utils/stac-server/README.md

 npm run deploy -- --stage mystage --region eu-central-1
 ```

-Once deployed, there are a few steps to configure Elasticsearch.
+Once deployed, there are a few steps to configure OpenSearch.

-### Elasticsearch Configuration
+### OpenSearch Configuration

 #### Disable automatic index creation

 It is recommended to disable the automatic index creation.
 This prevents the situation where
 a group of Items are bulk indexed before the Collection in which they are contained has
-been created, and an Elasticsearch index is created without the appropriate mappings.
+been created, and an OpenSearch index is created without the appropriate mappings.

 This requires installing the requests, requests_aws4auth, and boto3 python libraries, for example, with: